Travelling from Denmark to Bornholm via Sweden

 It is essential that you do not contact the local doctor or the emergency room in person when suspecting infection.
 Contact the doctor by phone first.

-There is also a mobile test center on Bornholm, which you can find here (calendar week 48):
+There is also a mobile test center on Bornholm, which stops at different locations.
+Here are the dates and places for where you can get tested:

 Please note: Danish citizens will get their results within 48 hours via the platform sundhed.dk, while foreign citizens will only be contacted by the health authorities if their test is positive.